 Flying insects can ruin outdoor events, such as picnics, reunions, and family backyard barbecues.
 Ridding your yard of these pests can be a daunting task.
-Using organic insect killer and organic pesticide products can eliminate your pest problem, while keeping your family safe.
+Using insect killer and pesticide products that are compliant for use in organic production, can eliminate your pest problem, while keeping your family safe.

-Use our flying insect library to learn more about these flying insects, such as habits, habitats, and most importantly, excellent natural and organic control options to get rid of them.
+Use our flying insect library to learn more about these flying insects, such as habits, habitats, and most importantly, excellent control options to get rid of them.

 The good news is that boxelder bugs don't really hurt your trees, lawn or garden.
 The bad news is that nothing really likes to eat them, so your property can be overwhelmed by these orange-and-black bugs.
 Indoors or out, these insects can be major pests!

 The clothes moth is only destructive during the larval stage.
 Clothing, upholstery, curtains and other furnishings may be ruined by their feeding.
 These pesky insects can ruin your favorite shirt!!
 Stop them in their tracks.
 Click below to learn more.